A. Sreekar Prasad: Career

 Sreekar Prasad was a graduate of literature from University of Madras.
-He learned the art of film editing from his father in Telugu films.
-Though he started out with Telugu films, he rose to national acclaim through Malayalam and Tamil films.
+He learned the art of film editing from his father in Telugu cinemas.
+Though he started out with Telugu language films, he rose to national acclaim through Tamil, Malayalam, and Hindi films.
 He has won the National Film Award for Best Editing seven times and one Special Jury Award, throughout a career spanning over two decades.